Tampa Business Security Systems

 - How will access codes be handled?
 Ideally, each person who is permitted to use the system should have their own codes; this makes it easy to delete those people who leave the company and add new hires.

-- What is the total cost for the system?
+- What is the total cost of the system?
 This should include upfront costs, monitoring costs, and any fees for alarm incidents or managing passcodes.